top of page

 Dance jumps are a form of acute plyometric training..

-There has also been a non-exercise based result from a study in Israel.
-Telomere length was observed to increase after test subjects were placed in an oxygen tank for five 90 minute sessions per week.
+A study in Israel produced a non-exercise-based result.
+Telomere length was shown to grow after test subjects were placed in an oxygen tank for five 90-minute sessions per week.
 Amazing!
-However, you can get the same results from acute training 3-5 hours per week, PLUS all the benefits of an increase in cardio-vascular health, strength, agility, illness reduction, disease reduction and mental health improvement.
-Also you don't need a great big f****** oxygen tank in your house!
+However, you can achieve the same results with 3-5 hours of acute exercise each week, in addition to the benefits of improved cardio-vascular health, strength, agility, illness reduction, disease reduction, and mental wellness.
+Also, you don't need a massive f****** oxygen tank in your home!

 Noice!

-Have a lovely day and get lengthening those telomeres!
+Have a wonderful day and start lengthening your telomeres!

 Please contact me directly for media enquiries, academic enquiries, questions and links to research paper's.
 Thank you! ©️ 2021 Dan Raynham.